21Akame03/21Akame03/README.md

 ![alt image](./github.png)

-# A program is the result of finding a solution to a problem, not knowing the solution.
+# "A program is the result of finding a solution to a problem, not knowing the solution."

 ## I am just a student, a nerd and a tech enthusiast. 😎
 I believe that "Tech otakus save the world". (credit: miHoYo Co.
 Ltd)